youfuyan/Simple-xFS/README.md

 Here is the instruction of run `java` class through a terminal.

-Navigate to the directory containing the compiled `.class` files.
-In your case, this would be the `simplexfs/target/classe` directory.
+Navigate to the directory containing the compiled `.class` files, which would be the `simplexfs/target/classe` directory.

 ```
 cd target/classes